carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 # Filter collisions between vehicles 'v' and 'a' any other type of actor.
 print(client.show_recorder_collisions("~/tutorial/recorder/recording01.log",'v','a'))
 ```

+!!!
+Note
+    The recorder does not need to be on, in order to do the queries.

 ![tuto_query_frames](img/tuto_query_frames.png)
 <div style="text-align: right"><i>Query showing important events.
 This is the frame where the ego vehicle was spawned.</i></div>